pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 928 When things Go good

+Well yesterday I was feel bad because all things went wrong me, but today is a new day, we can finish the part on the application that handle a big lot of data, and I feel good with the result.

 ##### Day 927 When Things Go Wrong

 We've had a difficult days at work, we have a big task that cannot complete, and this problem